-- 4. The Chair of such bodies may, but is not required to be appointed from the Board. - 5.
-The duration of the appointment of a Chair of such bodies will be usually for a term of three years, and the Board may renew this term once. - 6.
-Should a Board member's term of office as a Chair of such bodies exceed their term of office as a Board member the balance of this term may then continue with the individual as an additional non-voting member of the Board only until the end of the duration of their term as Chair. - 7.
-If exceptional circumstances arise and continuity of an individual with specific skills, experience or competences in the role of Chair of a committee, sub-committee, panel, or forum is considered to be vital, a further term of office as a non-voting Board Member of an absolute maximum of three years may be authorised by the Board. - 8.
+- 1. The Registration Standards Committee (RSC) and the Quality Assurance Committee (QAC) shall be established by the Board as standing committees. - 2.
+The Chair of each standing committee shall be appointed from the Board. - 3.
+The Board may also establish other bodies, such as sub-committees, panels and forums, as it may determine for specified purposes. - 4.
+The Chair of such bodies may, but is not required to be appointed from the Board.
+The Management Panel shall be chaired by the CEO. - 5.
+With the exception of the Management Panel, the duration of the appointment of a Chair of such bodies will be usually for a term of 3 years, and the Board may renew this term once. - 6.
+Should a Board member's term of office as a Chair of such bodiesexceed their term of office as a Board member the balance of this term may then continue with the individual as an additional non-voting member of the Board only until the end of the duration of their term as Chair. - 7.
+If exceptional circumstances arise and continuity of an individual with specific skills, experience or competences in the role of Chair of a committee, sub-committee, panel, or forum is considered to be vital, a further term of office as a non-voting Board Member of an absolute maximum of 3 years may be authorised by the Board. - 8.
 Terms of Reference shall be reviewed at regular intervals, at least annually, by the Board or a standing committee.
 A committee, sub-committee, panel, and forum shall not approve its own terms of reference. - 9.
-As a requirement of their licence, Licensees shall nominate competent professionally registered volunteers as members of these committees, sub-committees, panels and forums..
+As a requirement of their licence, Licensees shall nominate competent professionally registered volunteers as members of these committees, sub-commitees, panels and forums.
 The volunteers' objectives include, but are not limited to: - a.
 To contribute to the maintenance of standards; - b.
 The exchange of good practice; and - c.
 To support Continuous Performance Improvement.